Skip to main content

 Bourekas

-Flaky pastries of Balkan origin filled with various ingredients - cheese, potato, mushroom, or spinach being most common.
-The shape often indicates the filling (triangular for cheese, rectangular for potato).
-These are popular breakfast items, snacks, and are essential at any Israeli gathering.
+Flaky pastries of Balkan origin filled with cheese, potato, mushroom or spinach.
+The shape usually marks the filling - triangular for cheese, rectangular for potato.
+They show up at breakfast, as snacks, and on the table at pretty much any Israeli gathering.

 Allergens: